networknt/light-doc/content/en/_index.md

     link: /architecture/category/
     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
-    copy: "Restful for public API, Graphql for mobile and Sing Page Application, Hybrid for serverless and take advantage of both Monolithic and Microservices architecture.
-Eventuate for event driven."
+    copy: "Restful is for public APIs, Graphql is for mobile and Single Page Applications, while Hybrid for serverless.
+It takes advantage of both Monolithic and Microservices architecture.
+Eventuate is for event-driven applications."
   - heading: "Infrastructure Services"
     cta: OAuth2, Portal and other infrastructure services.
     link: /service/
     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
-    copy: "OAuth2 provider is responsible for centralize policy management and services are responsible for policy enforcement.
-Portal is API management and marketplace.
+    copy: "The OAuth2 provider is responsible for centralizing policy management and services which are responsible for policy enforcement.
+Portal is for API management and the marketplace.
 Others are third party services."
   - heading: "Tool Chains"
     cta: Tool chain for code generation, devops and CI/CD.
     link: /tool/
     color_classes: bg-primary-color-light black
     image: /images/home-page-templating-example.png
-    copy: "Light-codegen is used for scaffolding project from OpenAPI spec, GraphQL IDL or Hybrid Schema.
-Light-bot Pipeline for building, packaging, releasing and dockerizing.
+    copy: "Light-codegen is used for scaffolding projects from OpenAPI spec, GraphQL IDL or Hybrid Schema.
+Light-bot Pipeline is for building, packaging, releasing and dockerizing.
 Kubernetes is for service orchestration."

 ---

-Light means light-weight, lighting fast and shed light on how to program with modern Java SE.
+Light means light-weight, lightning-fast, and shedding light on how to program with modern Java SE.